podofo/podofo/CODING-STYLE.md

 ## Coding style

 Coding style in PoDoFo follows the following general rules:
-- Visual Studio formatting convetions (see for example [C# convetions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions), where they apply for all C based languages;
+- Visual Studio formatting conventions (see for example [C# convetions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)), where they apply for all C based languages;
 - Capitalized case for **public** ```MethodNames()```;
 - Camel case for variables, parameters and fields (example ```variableName```);
 - ```m_``` and ```s_``` prefixes respectively for and static fields/variables.
 For example ```m_Value``` or ```s_instance```.